jlan84/linear-algebra-assignment/individual.md

 Include your answers to thist part in `time_for_loop.py`.

-There are a lot of ways to loop through a numpy array.
+There are a few ways to loop through a numpy array.

 1. Define a numpy array called `data` (see below).
 Use the `timeit` [module](https://docs.python.org/2/library/timeit.html) to time each of the